History of the Organization

 The Advocates’ Mission Statement - Seek allies, advocate for, and demand water management decisions and actions consistent with best available science and applicable law to realize that vision.

 Our work is led by a team of Officers.
 Officers are elected by a Board of Directors which meets quarterly or more often as needed.
 Directors are selected by diverse Advocacy/Interest Groups at an annual public meeting conference.
 Additional at-large directors may be selected by the Board.
+The Board has established several task-oriented working committees.

 The Middle Rio Grande Water Advocates was founded as the Middle Rio Grande Water Assembly in 1997.
 The Assembly’s purpose was to conduct regional water planning for the New Mexico Counties of Sandoval, Bernalillo and Valencia through an open, inclusive, and participatory process.
 The objective was to achieve the common interests of the people and stakeholders of the region for a sustainable water future that balances water use with renewable supply.